 What is involved in RCIA?
 When does it start?

 RCIA is comprised of a series of stages of formation (each with a different focus) that are marked by ritual steps transitioning a person from one stage to the next.
-Our next journey begins in September with the Inquire stage.
+Our next journey begins in late September with the Inquire stage.
 During this stage, we meet weekly for an hour and a half to begin to reflect on how God is calling us and what it means to have faith in Jesus.
 There is plenty of time to ask questions and discern if this is the right step for you.

-In November, we celebrate our first ritual which publicly marks our desire to officially enter formation for initiation into the Catholic Church.
+In early December, we celebrate our first ritual which publicly marks our desire to officially enter formation for initiation into the Catholic Church.
 This ritual moves us into our second stage of formation.
 Here we examine Church teachings, beliefs, customs and traditions.
 We will continue to reflect on the Sunday scripture.

 At the beginning of Lent, (the 40 days prior to Easter), we celebrate another ritual to recognize our progress of being formed in the faith and signals our readiness to begin final preparations for receiving the sacraments.
 This third period of formation, which coincides with the season of Lent, is more reflective and prayerful, including many special celebrations and rituals passed down from the early Church.

 We celebrate the Sacraments and our full initiation into the Catholic Church at the Easter Vigil Service (after sundown on Holy Saturday – the evening before Easter Sunday)!
 However, this is not the end, but rather the beginning of your life as a fully initiated disciple!
 We continue to meet for a fourth stage of formation, gathering a few times during the Easter Season (the 50 days after Easter) to help launch us into the next step of our faith journey and the rest of our lives as Catholic disciples of Christ.
 The Easter Vigil Service this year will take place on Saturday, April 20, at 8 pm.